 Most boarders come from Sussex and surrounding counties, but there are also overseas students, with 29 nationalities coming together in the classrooms.
 Lessons until 6pm during the week, some day pupils opt to stay until 9pm for the evening study sessions and clinics, giving them the same level of support as the boarders.
 School continues on Saturday morning, with sport matches held in the afternoon.

-With this recipe of values, pastoral care and excellent facilities, Lancing College is sure to keep its fine reputation as a leading independent school.
+With this recipe of academic success, strong values, first-rate pastoral care and excellent facilities, Lancing College is sure to keep its fine reputation as a leading independent school.